kanishkautag/Embedding-Optimization-for-Targeted-Text-Generation/README.md

 This project is **heavily inspired by [Jessica Rumbelow's Backwards repository](https://github.com/jessicarumbelow/Backwards)**, which introduced the concept of embedding optimization for text generation.

----

-This updated description includes the word cloud visualization process, instructions for generating word clouds, and removed the references to the main function.
-Let me know if further adjustments are needed!